-From time to time, the Program bonds to defease older Revenue Bonds in order to generate debt service savings.
+From time to time, the Program issues bonds to defease older Revenue Bonds in order to generate debt service savings.
 The proceeds from the issuance of Revenue Bonds, together with assets transferred from the refunded bond series, are deposited with an escrow agent in a separate Escrow Account.
-These funds are invested by an escrow agent in U.S. Treasury obligations and certain other government securities so that sufficient monies are available to pay the principal, interest and redemption price of the defeased Revenue Bonds.
+These funds are invested by an escrow agent in U.S. Treasury obligations and certain other government securities so that sufficient monies are available to pay the principal, interest and redemption price of the defeased Bonds.

-A summary of the debt service savings and economic gain (present value of debt service savings) as a result of refunding transactions during the fiscal years ended June 30, 2017 and 2016 follows:
+A summary of the debt service savings and economic gain (present value of debt service savings) as a result of refunding transactions (including the crossover refunding, as discussed in Note 4) during the fiscal years ended June 30, 2018 and 2017 follows:

-Refunding Issue Debt Service Savings Economic Gain

-2017 Series 1 \$ 13,145,714 \$ 12,547,708
+Refunding Issue Debt Service Savings Economic Gain 2017 Series 2 (FY18) \$ 22,488,365 \$ 21,283,133 2017 Series 1 (FY17) \$ 13,145,714 \$ 12,547,708

-2015 Series 1 \$ 23,817,151 \$ 20,482,348

-2014 Series 2 \$ 8,217,454 \$ 6,656,361

-Defeased Revenue Bonds, totaling \$392.4 million as of June 30, 2017, are not included in the outstanding Revenue Bonds summarized in Note 4.
+Defeased Revenue Bonds, totaling \$561.9 million as of June 30, 2018, are not included in the outstanding Revenue Bonds summarized in Note 4.
 Also, the related securities in the Escrow Accounts are not included in the Program's cash and investments balance.
 Once defeased, no related activity in the Escrow Accounts is reported in the Program's Statements of Cash Receipts and Disbursements.
-The following is a summary of these defeased Bonds at June 30, 2017.
+The following is a summary of these defeased Bonds at June 30, 2018.